zh-lx/code-inspector/docs/en/api/basic.md

 - Optional.
 Default value is `exec`
 - Type: `exec | open`
 - Description: The method for launching the IDE.
 Only supports MacOS.
 If the editor is in the support list, it is strongly recommended to set `launchType: 'open'`.
 The support list can be found at: [which editor supports to be launched by open](https://github.com/zh-lx/launch-ide?tab=readme-ov-file#which-editor-supports-to-be-launched-by-open).
-  - `exec`, use the executable path to open the editor;
+  - `exec`: use the executable path to open the editor;
-  - `open` use `open "{editor}://file/xxx/main.jsx:10:20"` to open, it is fast and provides a very smooth experience
+  - `open`: use `open "{editor}://file/xxx/main.jsx:10:20"` to open, it is fast and provides a very smooth experience